Clove oil benefits for skin and hair, clove oil uses, and how to dilute and apply clove oil safely on face and hair.

 • Exfoliation and Skin Renewal

-2 tablespoons brown sugar 1 tablespoon honey 1 tablespoon coconut oil 3 drops clove oil Gently massage onto damp skin in circular motions, then rinse.
+Take a 2 tablespoons of brown sugar, 1 tablespoon of honey, and add 3 drops of clove oil.
+Gently massage onto damp skin in circular motions, then rinse.

 Clove Oil Benefits for Hair